Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 A `tls_adapter` is a component designed to work with the Azure IoT C SDK to implement secure communication via TLS to an Azure IoT Hub.
-The `tls_adapter` is the lowest level in a stack of components that compose what the Azure IoT C SDK documentation refers to as a "tlsio adapter".
+The `tls_adapter` is the lowest level in a stack of components that compose what the Azure IoT C SDK documentation refers to as a "tlsio".
 For more information, see the [tlsio_adapter overview](tlsio_adapter_overview.md).

 ### Can your TLS library work with a socket?